-In addition, the proposed development must also be evaluated for its effect upon sensitive visual resources.
-The project site is over one third of a mile north of the Coastal Slope Trail, which runs along Winding Way.
+In addition, the project site is located approximately one-third of a mile north and upslope of the Coastal Slope Trail, which runs along Winding Way.
 The site is also located to the west and directly above the Escondido Falls Trail, which runs along the bottom of Escondido Canyon.
-Further, the Ramirez Canyon Connector Trail is located along the east side of De Butts Terrace.
-De Butts Terrace traverses the middle of the subject property, although the applicant is proposing all development on that portion of the parcel located to the south of De Butts Terrace and has offered to dedicate 1.1 acres of that portion of the parcel north of De Butts Terrace as open space.
+Further, the Ramirez Canyon Connector Trail is located along the east side of De Butts Terrace (Exhibit 3).
 Due to the proximity to De Butts Terrace and the Ramirez Canyon Connector Trail, the proposed development will be visible from this trail.
-Public views of the structure will be very limited due to the distance and intervening topography between the subject site and the Coastal Slope Trail.
-Further, California Coastal Commission staff has been to the site when the ridgelines of the proposed structure were staked and flagged and these features were not visible from the Escondido Falls Trail.
-The visual impact on public views from the Ramirez Canyon Connector Trail, however, may be minimized through landscape and color conditions.
+The visual impact on public views from the Ramirez Canyon Connector Trail may be minimized through landscape and color conditions.
+Staff notes that public views of the structure will be limited due to the distance and intervening topography between the subject site and the Coastal Slope Trail.
+Further, Commission staff has conducted a site visit when the ridgelines of the proposed structure were staked and flagged thus confirming that these features were not visible from the Escondido Falls Trail.